 Lee, S., Yu, L. Q., & Kable, J. W.

-Across numerous studies, ventromedial prefrontal cortex (vmPFC) has been found to encode subjective value during value-based decision-making.
-Recently, however, activity in vmPFC has also been shown to encode hexagonal grid-cell signal used for navigation through physical as well as conceptual space.
-These findings raise an interesting proposal that such grid-cell signal could broadly underlie complex cognition and, specifically, may be used for comparisons between options in decision-making.
-In this paper, we first assess the plausibility of this idea by showing that, in theory, the activity correlated with subjective value observed in vmPFC may actually be a grid-cell signal.
-We then empirically test for grid-like modulation in a large fMRI dataset of individuals making intertemporal choices.
-Here, however, we find that grid-like model fails confirmatory tests and does not provide the best description the neural activity during decision-making.
-Our results constrain the type of tasks for which grid-like modulation is observed in vmPFC and further confirm that subjective value remains a good description of neural activity in vmPFC during decision-making.
+Across numerous studies, ventromedial prefrontal cortex (vmPFC) activity has been found to correlate with subjective value during value-based decision-making.
+Recently, however, vmPFC has also been shown to reflect a grid-like code used for navigation through physical and conceptual space.
+This raises the possibility that such a grid-like code could broadly underlie vmPFC’s role in complex cognition and, specifically, may be used for comparing options in decision-making.
+Here, we first show that, in theory, a grid-like code could account for vmPFC activity previously attributed to subjective value.
+We then test for grid-like modulation in a large fMRI dataset of intertemporal choice.
+Here, however, we find that the grid-like model fails confirmatory tests and that instead subjective value provides the better description for vmPFC responses.
+Our results constrain the tasks for which grid-like modulation is observed in vmPFC and suggest that vmPFC might implement the most useful code for the current task.